 Huddle meetings allow employees to identify challenges and work on problem-solving skills.
 They should be part of leader standard work because they give managers and supervisors early insight into potential problems and the opportunity to coach the team on how to implement positive change.
 The standard for huddle meetings should include how often they will occur, who will attend, and how the results will be documented.

 It is common for leaders to be so involved in managing people and processes that they don't take the time to actually lead.
 That's why leader standard work should include accountability for individual coaching and mentoring.
-One on one time with employees, outside of the typical performance review process, allows leaders to spread the continuous improvement mindset by asking directly what employees have learned each week and what support they need.
+One-on-one time with employees, outside of the typical performance review process, allows leaders to spread the continuous improvement mindset by asking directly what employees have learned each week and what support they need.
 Not only does individual mentoring show respect, but it also makes employees feel safer bringing up issues and opportunities for improvement.

 Leaders can become so focused on fighting fires and solving problems that they fail to take the opportunity to reflect on the day's activities.
 A review of the successes and challenges of each day is an essential element of leader standard work.
 The standard might include a set of questions such as: